Nine States With the Most Affordable Assisted Living

 8. Georgia

-It’s a peach of a time to stay in Georgia assisted living communities, owing to their low cost.
-At $3,535 per month, Georgia comes in as the eighth lowest in the nation, with similarly advantageous adult day care costs of $1,300 per month (on average).
+It’s a peach of a time to stay in Georgia assisted living communities, owing to their relatively low cost.
+At $4,940 per month as of 2024, Georgia comes in as the eighth lowest in the nation, with similarly advantageous adult day care costs of $100 per day.

-Georgia Medicaid plans are paid in association with the Georgia Families and Georgia Families 360º organizations.
-Check their website for their unwinding plans post-pandemic to see if you still qualify for benefits.
+Georgia Medicaid plans are administered through Georgia Families and other managed care organizations.
+Check their website for current eligibility requirements and coverage options to see if you qualify for benefits.3

 Alabama has been nicknamed “The Heart of Dixie” since the Civil War.
 One of the most hospitable things about it these days is how far below the national average its assisted living costs are.

-At $3,503 per month on average, Alabama earns its spot at number seven, but this isn’t as impressive as its average adult day care costs, which in 2021 were a staggeringly low $758 per month.
-Additionally, more than a million citizens in Alabama take out Medicaid benefits.
-Visit their government Medicaid site to see if you qualify for even lower assisted living costs.
+At $4,573 per month on average as of 2024, Alabama earns its spot at number seven.
+Additionally, Alabama Medicaid offers coverage for assisted living services for eligible seniors.
+Visit their government Medicaid site to see if you qualify for even lower assisted living costs.8

 Mississippi is nicknamed “The Hospitality State,” so it’s fitting that it would factor into this list of the nation’s lowest assisted living costs.
-At $3,500 per month on average, Mississippi just narrowly beat Alabama for average care costs in 2021.
+At $4,445 per month on average as of 2024, Mississippi maintains some of the most affordable rates in the country.

-The Mississippi Medicaid office offers nursing facilities reimbursement, long-term care admission screening, and more for qualified seniors to further lower costs.
+The Mississippi Medicaid office offers nursing facilities reimbursement, long-term care admission screening, and more for qualified seniors to further lower costs.9

-South Dakota may be most famous for Mount Rushmore, but it should get more recognition for its affordable care services, since so many seniors need them.
-Its assisted living costs in 2021 were $3,350 per month on average, making it the nation’s second-lowest state.
+South Dakota may be most famous for Mount Rushmore, but it deserves more recognition for its affordable care services, as many seniors rely on them.
+Its assisted living costs average $4,350 per month as of 2024, making it the nation’s most affordable state for assisted living.

 The South Dakota Department of Social Services offers low-income or disabled seniors additional resources through Medicaid.
-Visit them to see if you qualify.
+Visit their website to see if you qualify.10

 What Contributes to These Low Costs?

-There are many reasons for the increase in long-term care costs, including the availability of workers post-pandemic and rising housing costs, which affect the cost of maintaining assisted living facilities.
+There are several reasons for the increase in long-term care costs, including the availability of workers after the pandemic and rising operational expenses, which impact the cost of maintaining assisted living facilities.

 Therefore, states that are able to stay below the national average for assisted living costs are likely those with a combination of a healthy housing market and a stable population of seniors whose demand for care can be met by the available labor.